top of page

 A German show for children that has been adored by the audience since its creation back in 1971.
 Focused on a curious mouse and his adventures.
 The show combines animation, live action segments and engaging narratives to make it an entertaining and educational experience.
 This format offers a unique opportunity to learn German in a natural context while enjoying captivating stories.
 Meanwhile, this German classic has its own interactive website and you can enjoy some episodes on Youtube.

-"Wickie der Wikinger" ("Vickie the Viking "):
+"Wickie der Wikinger" ("Vickie the Viking"):

 This popular series and children's book created by Swedish author Runer Jonsson.
 The series was later screened on German television and follows the adventures of a smart and resourceful young Viking boy named Viki.
 The story revolves around Viki, who is not the typical strong and fearless Viking like his father, Chief Halvar, and the other warriors in their village.
-Instead, Vicki possesses a unique talent - she is incredibly intelligent and quick.
+Instead, Vicki possesses a unique talent - he is incredibly intelligent and quick.
 He often finds creative solutions to problems and uses his intelligence to outwit his opponents. watch here.

 "Heidi"